DTC Fashion Storefront - AI Recommendations and Checkout That Converts

 Recommendation Engine

-Product embeddings were generated using OpenAI's text-embedding-3-small model across 12,000 SKUs — title, description, category, and material attributes concatenated into a single embedding input.
+Product embeddings were generated using OpenAI's text-embedding-3-small model across 12,000 SKUs.
+Title, description, category, and material attributes were concatenated into a single embedding input.
 These vectors are stored in PostgreSQL with the pgvector extension, indexed with HNSW for approximate nearest-neighbor retrieval.

 Collaborative filtering runs over a 30-day rolling window of session events: views, add-to-carts, purchases, and wishlist additions.
 At request time, the engine scores candidate products by combining item-based similarity (from the embedding index) with user-based collaborative signals (from the interaction matrix).
-Results are cached in Redis with a 5-minute TTL keyed by session ID.
-New visitors with no session history fall back to category bestsellers — simple, not embarrassing.
+Results are cached in Redis with a 4-hour TTL keyed by session ID.
+Under 120ms P95 on warm cache (Redis TTL: 4 hours).
+Cold cache P95 was ~280ms, acceptable given a 91% cache hit rate.
+New visitors with no session history fall back to category bestsellers: simple, not embarrassing.

 Checkout Flow